rafid-dev/MNISTImageClassifier/README.md

 # MNISTImageClassifier

-Basic Image Classifier built in PyTorch using MNIST Dataset
+Basic Image Classifier built in PyTorch using MNIST Dataset.
+Can recognize handwritten digits from 0 to 9.

 ## Network architecture: